What is The Big Trig?

 • Advise us of all changes to your team composition before you start.
 Your team sticks together unless help is required in an emergency.
 You report in together at the finish.
 If you're not back we'll generally start preparations for a search within 30 minutes of the finish time.

 • Take at least one mobile phone with you — the one you confirmed at check-in.
-Cellphone coverage will exist for parts of the map but there are dead spots.
+Cellphone coverage will exist for parts of the map but there are dead spots (particularly in the Orongorongo Valley).
 The mobile number of the event organiser will be on the map.
 If you have an incident you should try and get a message to us, moving to higher ground if necessary.
 In poor coverage a text is more likely to get through than a call.
 Likewise, tell the event organiser as soon as you can if you are expecting to be more than 15 minutes late.
 For major safety issues of course try to phone 111 direct.
 Help other teams in trouble.

 • If you need to attract attention e.g. call another team in to help with an incident, the whistle signal is not set down in any rogaine rule.
 The general NZ outdoor code (from the Mountain Safety Council) is three of whatever you have at hand — shouts, gunshots, or blasts on your whistle.
 But never mind the number, several short blasts, then a long pause, then repeat.